 Despite being in a business where internet presence is key, there are a surprising number of designers who won’t take into account even the most basic of security tips.
 Like it or not, your security can be a reflection of your business, and therefore, you need to make sure that you are protecting yourself to, at the very least, alive potential clients of their concerns; clients will take notice.

 You absolutely need to have virus and malware protection on your computer so that your files remain clean and safe.
 You can’t send a virus along with files and other data in your communications with colleagues and clients; otherwise, you’ll be blamed whether you knew about it or not.
 You also need to have strong passwords and security questions, a secure internet connection at your home or office, and a monthly comb-through of all your systems.
+Moreover, you need a VPN to securely surf the internet.
+You can avail of a VPN cyber Monday sale to get you started.

 In addition to the most basic items, there are other things you should be doing as well.
 You need to update your operating system and your security programs as soon as possible.
 You need to update your blog or website security whenever available.
 Also take great steps to protect your email and social media accounts, as those are the doors to everything else you have online.